NVIDIA/ais-k8s/docs/authn.md

 The operator supports two authentication modes:

-#### Username/Password Authentication (Default)
+#### Username/Password Authentication

-AIS Operator logs in as an admin user using the username and password specified for each cluster in the ConfigMap defined by `AIS_AUTHN_CM`.
+AIS Operator logs in as an admin user using the username and password specified for each cluster in a configured secret.
-By default, the operator will look for the ConfigMap `ais-operator-authn`.
-This is defined in the manifest when deploying the operator (see [here](../operator/config/overlays/default/manager_env_patch.yaml) for the kustomize overlay).
+To allow for each cluster to configure its own admin credentials location, the operator now reads the location of this secret from AIS spec.

+> With the new `auth` field in the AIS spec, defining the location of the admin credentials secret via ConfigMap is **deprecated** and will be **REMOVED** in a future release.

+Previously, the location of the secret was defined with the `AIS_AUTHN_CM` environment variable and a ConfigMap mounted to the operator.
-The operator will look up the value by the cluster's `namespace`-`name` to find which secret it should load for admin credentials as well as config information for the AuthN service.
+The operator would look up config values in that ConfigMap by the cluster's `namespace`-`name`.
-It will use that config to fetch a token to use for admin access to the AIS cluster API.

-If using Helm, [we provide a chart](../helm/operator/authn-cm/README.md) to manage this ConfigMap.
+For the equivalent behavior, specify the location of the admin credentials secret directly in spec with `spec.auth.usernamePassword.secretName` and  `spec.auth.usernamePassword.secretName`.

+An example of this `usernamePassword` config in an AIS spec can be seen in the [provided config examples](../operator/config/samples/aistore_with_authn_in_crd.yaml)

 #### Token Exchange Authentication